rhinstaller/teres/docs/index.rst

 .. py:class:: ThinBkrHandler([result=teres.INFO[, task_log_name="testout.log"[, task_log_dir="/tmp/"[, recipe_id=None [, lab_controller_url=None]]]]])

-    This handler class supports reporting to the Beaker_ lab controller using its API.
-This includes converting teres result levels to those of a Beaker, reporting the results, uploading log files.
+    This handler class supports reporting to the beaker_ lab controller using its API.
+This includes converting teres result levels to those of a beaker, reporting the results, uploading log files.

     List of parameters: